nerdzlab/NerdzNetworking/README.md

 **TYPE**: `protocol`

 Protocol that represents a single request.
-You can imlement this protocol and then execute it
+You can imlement this protocol and then execute it.
+You can use `DefaultRequest` struct, that already implements this protocol, for executing requests.

 <br>